apache/pulsar/site2/docs/security-jwt.md

 $ bin/pulsar tokens create-secret-key --output  /opt/my-secret.key --base64
 ```

-#### Public and Private keys
+### Create a key pair

 With Public and Private keys, you need to create a pair of keys.
 Pulsar supports all algorithms that the Java JWT library (shown [here](https://github.com/jwtk/jjwt#signature-algorithms-keys)) supports.

-#### Create a key pair

-> Output file is generated in the root of your pulsar installation directory.
+Output file is generated in the root of your Pulsar installation directory.
 You can also provide absolute path for the output file using the command below.
 ```shell
 $ bin/pulsar tokens create-key-pair --output-private-key my-private.key --output-public-key my-public.key
 ```